Global evidence for a consistent spatial footprint of intra-urban centers: Results

-The city-level scaling relationships described above characterize how urban space is partitioned across cities as they grow.
+The city-level scaling relationships described above characterize how urban space is organized across cities.
 However, such aggregate patterns do not reveal how space is allocated among individual centers within a city.
-In principle, a stable average area could mask substantial internal heterogeneity --- for example, dominant central hubs surrounded by smaller peripheral centers, or compact inner-city centers coexisting with expansive suburban ones.
-We therefore examine whether the observed stability in center coverage also holds at the level of individual centers within cities.
+In principle, a stable average area per center could mask substantial internal heterogeneity --- for example, dominant central hubs surrounded by smaller peripheral centers, or compact inner-city centers coexisting with expansive suburban ones.
+We therefore examine whether the regularity in per-center spatial footprint extends to the within-city scale.

 We begin by analyzing the spatial partitioning induced by centers using Voronoi diagrams, which assign each location in a city to its nearest center.
-Figure 3a illustrates this construction for Los Angeles, where individual Voronoi polygons exhibit comparable areas despite substantial variation in center location and surrounding urban context (mean = 48 km$^2$, SD = 20km$^2$).
-To assess whether this apparent regularity generalizes, we analyze Voronoi-based coverage areas across cities worldwide.
-Figure 3b shows kernel density estimates of total urban area for cities with one to five centers.
-While monocentric cities are substantially smaller on average, the incremental increase in urban area associated with each additional center remains nearly constant, yielding an average of approximately 50 km$^2$ per center.

-This regularity is robust across countries and spatial scales.
-Figure 3c compares the distribution of Voronoi areas for centers in cities across China, Germany, the United Kingdom, the United States, and Japan, revealing a remarkably consistent mean coverage area ---typically between 41 and 47 km$^2$ per center --- despite large differences in urban form, governance, and development context.
-Figure 3d further demonstrates that similar regularities hold within individual metropolitan areas, where centers with different functional roles and spatial positions nonetheless exhibit comparable coverage areas.
+Figure~4a illustrates this construction for Los Angeles, where individual Voronoi polygons exhibit comparable areas despite substantial variation in center location and surrounding urban context (mean = 49 km$^2$, SD = 20 km$^2$).
+To assess whether this apparent regularity generalizes, we analyze Voronoi-based coverage areas across countries and within individual metropolitan areas.
+Figure~4b compares the distribution of Voronoi areas for centers in cities across China, Germany, the United Kingdom, the United States, and Japan, revealing a consistent mean coverage area---typically between 42 and 47 km$^2$ per center.
+Figure~4c further demonstrates that similar regularities hold within individual metropolitan areas, where centers in different spatial positions nonetheless exhibit comparable coverage areas.